ForensicTools/FileFinder-CSEC475-2171-Alvarado-Daniels-Singh/README.md

 * If you're currently running any programs from the disk you lost the file on, it's likely your file is already gone.
 For example, when I delete a file and then try to find it while Google Chrome is running, I am unsuccessful in recovering the file.
+The issue appears to not occur when Chrome is closed.
 I have no such issues when I try to recover a file from an NTFS formatted USB flash drive.
-* If you attempt to recover a file from a small NTFS formatted USB drive, the current method fails to read 10,000 records, but works for smaller amounts such as 1,000 records.
-Permanently using 1,000 as the default number of records to read slows the file search considerably on larger drive so that is not a solution to this issue.
 * While it works with resident and non-resident $DATA sections, FileFinder DOES NOT WORK WITH FRAGMENTED FILES